228 Rue de Rivoli, 75001 Paris, France

 Photo courtesy of Dorchester Collection

-Le MeuriceWhat kind of hotel might attract such diverse guests as Pablo Picasso and Elizabeth Taylor, Mata Hari and FDR, Queen Victoria and Jay-Z, Tchaikovsky and the Olsen twins?
+Le MeuriceWhat kind of hotel might attract such diverse guests as Pablo Picasso and Elizabeth Taylor, Mata Hari and FDR, Queen Victoria and Jay-Z, Tchaikovsky and the Olsen Twins?
 The answer is Le Meurice.
-Opened in 1815 as one of the world’s first five-star hotels, this icon near the Tuileries Garden has long appealed to both the posh and creative sets; its ties to the art world are particularly strong, having hosted Picasso’s wedding dinner and served as Salvador Dali’s Parisian pied-á-terre for over thirty years.
+Opened in 1815 as one of the world’s first five-star hotels, this icon near the Tuileries Garden has long appealed to both the posh and creative sets; its ties to the art world are particularly strong, having hosted Picasso’s wedding dinner and served as Salvador Dalí’s Parisian pied-á-terre for over 30 years.

 Tea and Pastries at Le Dali

 Among the reasons to take afternoon tea at Le Dalí, the Philippe Starck–designed restaurant in Le Meurice hotel, the duo of éclairs ranks high.
 The creator of the exquisite chocolate and strawberry-rhubarb interpretations is 28-year-old Cédric Grolet, the award-winning head pastry chef who is unanimously pegged as France’s next grand pâtissier.